ecotones

 3

 Why are ecotones especially biologically rich?
-The ground and surface features on either side of the transition region have higher uniformity; the middle is a mix-up.
-When you have continuity and then a disruption of that continuity, evolutionary and ecological processes capitalize on novel opportunities.
+The ground and surface features on either side of a transition region are more uniform; the middle is a mix-up.
+When you have continuity and then a disruption of that continuity, evolutionary and ecological processes take advantage of novelties.

 Dictionary v2.3.0, Apple Inc.